<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=196353&amp;fmt=gif">

 ASC Cloud Computing Roundtable

 Learn more about how to protect your ASC.
 Please join Dr. Paul Alcock, director of information security, and Bobby Roberts, senior vice president of development, for SIS on October 20 at 3-4 PM ET for an in-depth conversation around what it means for ASCs to be “in the cloud.”
 If you can’t attend the live program, please register and we will notify you when the recording is available.
-To register, click here!
+Register today!

 SCHEDULE A DEMO